ImperialCollegeLondon/GUIs-for-RS/README.md

 **Main instructor**: [Diego Alonso Álvarez](INSTRUCTORS.md#diego-alonso-alvarez)

-## Confirmed Locations and Dates
+## Locations and Dates

-- Online - 27th-29th April 2021 - Registration not open yet
+- Online - 27th-29th April 2021 - [Registration via Eventbrite](https://guis4rs_april21.eventbrite.co.uk)
 - Online - 22nd-24th June 2021 - Registration not open yet
-- TBC
+- TBC - Autumn 2021 - Registration not open yet

+## Agenda

+The detailed agenda for the online events is to be defined but, tentatively, it will be:

+### Day 1 - 9:00-13:00
+- GUI for research software: Why are they relevant?
+- Introduction to interface design
+- Pitching projects for the hackday

+### Day 2 - 9:00-13:00
+- GUI Architectural patterns
+- GUI toolkits
+- Testing GUIs (time permitting)

+### Day 3 - 9:00-17:00
+- Hackday!

 ## Syllabus